VSparl/dotfiles/nvim/README.md

-# Neovim cofig folder
+# Second Neovim cofig folder

 [Neovim](https://neovim.io/) is a text editor based on vim which offers very extensive APIs and a lot of customization options.
-The config that is currently used here is [AstroNvim](https://astronvim.com/) with a few configuration changes.
+This is a more minimal version compared to the previous astro nvim config that I configured myself to behave more like a "notepad on steroids" and not an IDE.

 For initialization on Windows, run the following command: